Haroonabdulrazaq/manage-landing-tailwind/README.md

 # Project
-This project is a Challenge from (frontendmentor.io)[https://www.frontendmentor.io/challenges/manage-landing-page-SLXqC6P5].
+This project is a Challenge from [frontendmentor.io](https://www.frontendmentor.io/challenges/manage-landing-page-SLXqC6P5).
 I practiced it with Tailwindcss

 # Tools
 - HTML
 - Tailwindcss
+- JavaScript